webpack-contrib/copy-webpack-plugin/README.md

   plugins: [
     new CopyPlugin({
       patterns: [
-        // Сopied second and will overwrite "dir_2/file.txt" {
+        // Copied second and will overwrite "dir_2/file.txt" {
           from: "dir_1/file.txt",
           to: "newfile.txt",
           force: true,
           priority: 10,
         },
-        // Сopied first
+        // Copied first
         {
           from: "dir_2/file.txt",
           to: "newfile.txt",